NorthernWidget-Skunkworks/Haar_Library/README.md

 #### Parameters
 * `Device` Selects which sensor is used to measure the temperature.
 Input can be `RH_Sense`, which corresponds to a 0, or `Pres_Sense`, which corresponds to a 1.
 By default, this is RH_Sense, as this sensor has a better internal temperature sensor.

-* `Update` Read and store a new pressure value before sending?
+* `update` Read and store a new pressure value before sending?
 By default is false; simply returns the already-available temperature value.

 #### `public uint8_t `[`sleep`](#classHaar_1afb0d27a90e98565bc4db523574cd781b)`(bool state)`